swiftlang/swift-evolution/proposals/nnnn-actors.md

 var count: Int { constantCount + 1 }
 ```

 When used on a declaration, it indicates that the declaration is not actor-isolated to any actor, which allows it to be accessed from anywhere.
-Moreover, it interrupts the implicit propagation of actor isolation from context, e.g., it can be used on an instance declaration in an actor class to make the declaration actor-independent rather than isolated to the actor.
+Moreover, it interrupts the implicit propagation of actor isolation from context, e.g., it can be used on an instance declaration in an actor to make the declaration actor-independent rather than isolated to the actor.

 When used on a class, the attribute applies by default to members of the class and extensions thereof.
 It also interrupts the ordinary implicit propagation of actor-isolation attributes from the superclass, except as required for overrides.